wzhudev/wzhudev/README.md

 Hi there! 👋

-I am Evan Hu (胡文召), a software engineer focusing on editors, sync engines and AI applications.
+I am Evan Hu, a software engineer focusing on editors, sync engines and AI applications.

 - I am a seasoned software engineer and architect with a proven track record in designing and leading collaborative tools, including real-time editors and office suites.
 - Specializing in real-time collaboration algorithms (OT, CRDTs), rendering, performance optimization, and scalable architecture.